philipleuf/bus_trafik_philipleuf/README.md

 extracted logic from components for easier readability and testing

 data is cached, clean cache in browser if you get any errors or want to try fetch function

+to start it run yarn, then yarn start